asok/.emacs.d/README.md

 inits/                  | A directory where the customization of the packages takes place.
 Files from this directory are loaded from `packages.el` file. site-lisp/              | Manually installed packages go here.
 Files from this directory are loaded from `packages.el` file.
 The idea is that if I do not want to install a package from melpa I just clone it to `site-lisp/`.
-There I can change something in the package or develop my own. snippets/               | Snippets for [yasnippet](https://github.com/capitaomorte/yasnippet)
+There I can change something in the package or develop my own. snippets/               | Snippets for [yasnippet](https://github.com/capitaomorte/yasnippet) themes/                 | Custom themes that are just plain el files and need to be loaded manually from `theming.el` file

 ## Keybindings